bozonx/stt-gateway-microservice/docs/API.md

 - Default in development: `http://localhost:3000/api/v1`
 - Default in Docker Compose: `http://localhost:8080/api/v1`

+## Authentication

+- No service-level authentication is implemented.
+- The provider API key is supplied per request via body field `apiKey`.
+- If `apiKey` is omitted, the service falls back to environment variable `ASSEMBLYAI_API_KEY` for the AssemblyAI provider.
+- Requests with HTTP `Authorization` header are not used by the service.

+## Request headers

+- `Content-Type: application/json` is required for POST requests.
+- The service may perform a HEAD request to the `audioUrl` to read `Content-Length` for size checks.
+This is transparent to clients.

 ## Health

 - `GET /health` — Basic health check